sysid/mcp-cli/README.md

 ### Using Chat Mode
 In chat mode, you can interact with the model in natural language, and it will automatically use the available tools when needed.
 The LLM can execute queries, access data, and leverage other capabilities provided by the server.

+### Conversation History
+The client maintains a complete conversation history, which records every message exchanged during a session.
+This feature allows you to:

+- **Review Previous Interactions**: Retrieve a complete log of the conversation to track context and decisions.
+- **Analyze Dialogue Flow**: Use the conversation history to analyze how queries were resolved or to re-run commands.
+- **Save Sessions**: Export conversation history to JSON files for later reference or analysis.

+To work with conversation history, use the following commands:

+- `/conversation` or its alias `/ch`: Displays the entire conversation history.
+- `/conversation --json`: Outputs the conversation history in raw JSON format.
+- `/save <filename>`: Saves the current conversation history to a JSON file.
+- `/compact`: Condenses conversation history into a summary to maintain context while reducing token usage.

 ### Changing Provider and Model in Chat Mode
 You can specify the provider and model when starting chat mode: